Can I Stop Blood Pressure Medication If My Reading Is Normal?

 If you believe your situation has changed and you want to discuss reducing or stopping your medication, the way you approach the conversation matters.
 Doctors are more likely to consider a supervised trial if you come prepared with data rather than a request based on a feeling.

 Prepare your home blood pressure log.
-Bring at least three months of readings, showing consistent control.
+Bring at least 3 months of readings that show consistent control.
 The log should include dates, times, averaged readings, and context notes.
-If your readings have been stable across morning and evening checks, across weekdays and weekends, and across different stress levels, that is strong evidence that your control is real and sustained.
+If your readings have been stable across morning and evening checks, weekdays and weekends, and different stress levels, that's useful evidence that your control is real and sustained.
+If your log is inconsistent, first fix your measurement routine with this guide on checking blood pressure correctly at home.

 List all your medications and supplements.
 Include prescription drugs, over-the-counter medications, and herbal or traditional remedies.
 Your doctor needs the full picture to assess whether any interactions or redundancies exist.

 Ask the right questions.
 Instead of saying "I want to stop my medication," try: "My readings have been consistently normal for the past year.
-I have made these lifestyle changes.
+I've made these lifestyle changes.
 Can we discuss whether a dose adjustment or a supervised trial off medication might be appropriate?"
-This frames the conversation as a collaborative medical decision, not a patient demand.
+This frames the conversation as a shared medical decision, not a demand.

 What not to do: Never stop your medication to "see what happens" and then report back to your doctor.
 This is dangerous and wastes the opportunity for a supervised, safe trial.
-If you have already stopped, tell your doctor immediately.
-Do not hide it.
+If you've already stopped, tell your doctor immediately.
+Don't hide it.

 If your doctor agrees that a trial off medication is appropriate, the process will be gradual.
 Tapering — slowly reducing the dose over weeks or months — is the only safe way to stop blood pressure medication.

-The exact schedule depends on the medication, the dose, and your individual response.
-A typical taper for an ACE inhibitor like lisinopril might involve reducing from 40 mg to 20 mg for two to four weeks, then to 10 mg for another two to four weeks, then stopping while monitoring closely.
+The exact schedule depends on the medication, the dose, and how your body responds.
+A typical taper for an ACE inhibitor like lisinopril might involve reducing from 40 mg to 20 mg for 2-4 weeks, then to 10 mg for another 2-4 weeks, then stopping while monitoring closely.
 For a beta-blocker, the taper may be even slower because of the risk of rebound effects.

 - Check your blood pressure daily, at the same times each day.